 This scooter is also travel-friendly.
 It’s pretty easy to disassemble and pack into your car.

 3. TopMate ES30Mini Electric Three Wheel Electric Scooter

 TopMate ES30Mini may look a bit odd, but it’s packed with great features.
 It has a lithium-ion battery that powers a 250W brushless hub motor, plus a 21-mile range — more than what most scooters can provide.

 Despite this scooter’s unique design, our team of testers surprisingly found it enjoyable to ride on.
 It does take some getting used to because you have to raise your feet beside the front wheel.
 Still, it can handle road bumps, thanks to its suspension system.
 Furthermore, it’s equipped with pneumatic tires and two shock absorbers for a safe and comfortable ride.

-During our tests, The Pride Go-Go Ultra X mobility scooter provided commendable stability, safety, and comfort.
+During our tests, the Ultra X mobility scooter provided commendable stability, safety, and comfort.
 By the numbers, its 33” turning radius and 75-pound weight make it very easy to maneuver.
 This three-wheeled scooter is also equipped with anti-tip wheels and has an eight-degree incline rating.
 With these features, it can effortlessly handle slight inclines.